What We Do

 Wreath Laying on Veterans Day

-The Old Concord Chapter Daughters of American Revolution in Acton’s Veterans Day Ceremony by placing a wreath at the town common’s Isaac Davis Memorial.
+The Old Concord Chapter Daughters of American Revolution participated in Acton’s Veterans Day Ceremony by placing a wreath at the town common’s Isaac Davis Memorial.
 Isaac Davis commanded a company of minutemen from Acton on April 19, 1775 at Concord’s Old North Bridge and was the first American officer to die in the American Revolution.
 This makes Isaac Davis among the first U.S. Veterans to be killed.

 We enjoyed a presentation by Steven Taskovics on the military importance of fifes and drums with their various styles and locally documented sources of eighteenth century musician veterans, John Nixon, Jr. and Luther Blanchard.